iCumulate/Applicature-SC/README.md

 Crowdsale contracts implement such main features as:

 1. Crowdsale management: state updating and permissions, a state can be: Unknown, Initializing, BeforeCrowdsale, InCrowdsale, Success, Finalized or Refunding.
 2. Contributions and bonuses.
-It can be done through several ways: whitelist, signed transaction by allowed address and external contribution.
+Contribution can be done through several ways: whitelist, signed transaction by allowed address and external contribution.
 3. Refund functionality.
 It can be done by contributor or delegated address only if a crowdsale state is 'Refunding'.

 ### Contribution